 For information on recreational activities in your state:

-You can camp at many national sites, including parks, national seashores, lakeshores, forests, and wilderness areas.
+You can camp at many national sites across the country.
+They include parks, national seashores, lakeshores, forests, and wilderness areas.
 Guidelines and fees to visit or use a campsite vary by location.
 Search Recreation.gov for national camping spots and activities.
 You’ll get a summary of the campsite, maps, and contact information to make a reservation.
 Learn National Park Service tips for tent or recreational vehicle (RV) camping, and staying safe.
 For camping information in your state, contact your state park system or state tourism office.

-You can find many national and state fishing locations, including lakes, rivers, and waterways.
-Explore national recreational areas to fish.
-Learn about many types of fishing, safety tips, and more.
-For information on saltwater fishing, visit the National Oceanic and Atmospheric Administration's (NOAA) Resources for Fishermen or the National Saltwater Angler Registry.
-Each state grants permits (fishing licenses) and determines periods of time (seasons) when you can fish.
+You can find many national and state fishing locations.
+These sites include lakes, rivers, and waterways that offer many fishing opportunities.
+Search for national recreational areas to fish.
+Learn about the many types of fishing, safety tips, and more.
+For information on saltwater fishing, visit the National Oceanic and Atmospheric Administration's (NOAA) Resources for Fishing or the National Saltwater Angler Registry.
+Each state grants permits (fishing licenses) based on the season or time of year you can fish.
 For fishing laws and regulations in your state, contact your state fish and wildlife office.
 There may be rules on the type of bait and fishing equipment you can use.
 There may also be limits on the number, size, and type of fish you can keep.

-Experience big game, small game, and bird hunting on America's public lands depending on where you go and the time of year.
+Hunt big game, small game, or go bird hunting based on where and when you visit public lands.
 Search for national hunting sites and activities.
 Hunting fees, licensing, and seasonal restrictions vary by location.
 There are more than 370 national wildlife refuges and protected wetlands in the National Wildlife Refuge System (NWRS).
 Find a map of national wildlife refuges that permit hunting.
 Everyone age 16 and older who wants to hunt must get a hunting license.
 Kids under 16 may need a junior hunting license.
 If you want to hunt waterfowl, you need a Federal Duck Stamp in addition to a state hunting license.
 For hunting licenses and regulations in your state, contact your state fish and wildlife office.

 Boating and Other Activities